MY FAVORITE BOOKS, A LIST

 3. Wanda Hickey’s Night of Golden Memories by Jean Shepherd

-5. A Fine and Pleasant Misery by Patrick F. McManus
+5. A Fine and Pleasant Misery and other titles by Patrick F. McManus

 Feel free to recommend more!